 - Pathological fracture- bones can fracture where they have been weakened by underlying disease such as osteoporosis

-Other descriptions of fractures include those where the bone has been twisted (spiral fracture), where the bone fragments are forced into each other (impacted fracture), where the bone has broken into several places (comminuted fracture) or where one fragment of the bone has separated from the main mass (avulsion fracture).
+Other descriptions of fractures include those where the bone has been twisted (spiral fracture), where the bone fragments are forced into each other (impacted fracture), where the bone has broken into several places (comminuted fracture) or where one fragment of the bone has separated from the main mass (avulsion or chip fracture).

 Another common type of orthopaedic injury is one resulting from negligently performed orthopaedic surgery, or sometimes negligent post-operative treatment.
 The surgery is not always necessarily for treatment of a fracture, but also includes:

 - Shoulder surgery

 Our specialist clinical negligence solicitors commonly investigate injuries arising as a result of orthopaedic surgery such as: